shierc/oTree/faq.md

 (If you encounter a bug in oTree, please email chris@otree.org.)

 For best results, contact us so that we are aware of your plans and can give you guidance.

-#### Can I hire someone to build my oTree app for me?

-Sure.
-Send an email to chris@otree.org and I can put you in touch with some freelance developers who have experience with oTree programming.
-This is a reliable option if you really need something built.